KorayErkan/tw-portfolio/api-documentation/README.md

 # API Documentation Samples

-The document here was created to demonstrate my skills in documenting APIs.
-The document describes an imaginary __Web server__ that handles user requests
+This document is intended to illustrate my API documentation skills.
+It describes an imaginary __Web server__ that handles user requests, introducing the API functionality in detail&mdash;i.e. what types of data they accept, how they process that data, what results they return, and in what typical ways the functions can be used.